-The world's tallest hotel to open in Dubai...again
+The world's tallest hotel to open in Dubai ... again

 But the Gevora's reign will be short-lived.
-The 75-storey tower is to be eclipsed by a slender glass skyscraper under construction just a short drive away in Dubai's Marina district.
+The 75-story tower is to be eclipsed by a slender glass skyscraper under construction just a short drive away in Dubai's Marina district.

 The Ciel Tower will reach 360.4 meters upon completion, developer The First Group has confirmed, featuring 1,209 luxury suites and residences spread across 82 floors.